sanjeevkomma/Database/Database Replication.md

 * Asynchronous Replication = Host is acknowledged after primary DB is updated.
 Replicas update asynchronously
 * Semi Synchronous Replication =
 * Databse Snapshot = Taking the state of Database at certain point of time

+# Database Replication Ways
+1. Periodic Replication ( for ex : job runs for every 1 min / 1 hour )
+2. Change Data Capture ( CDC ) --- Captures changes made in a database and ensures that those changes are replicated to a destination database
+3. Partial Replication

 # Terminology
 | #Feature  | #Comments |